-Provident Hotels And Resorts Used MVT To Increase CTR By 9%
+Provident Hotels and Resorts Used MVT To Increase CTR

 Provident Hotels & Resorts, which began as a residential condominium management organization, quickly evolved into a pioneer of the Condominium Hotel Industry.
 By 1980, they had established one of the first “condo-hotel” properties on the Gulf Coast of Florida.
 Reservations in Provident’s hotels, resorts and condos can be made via providentresorts.com.